-This summer the Supreme Court of Canada issued five decisions that relate to a range of copyright issues.
-On November 7, 2012 many of the provisions of Bill C-11, The Copyright Modernization Act, came into effect.
-These events introduce changes that are far reaching for educational institutions.
+In 2012 the Supreme Court of Canada issued five decisions that relate to a range of copyright issues and many of the provisions of Bill C-11, The Copyright Modernization Act, came into effect.
+These events introduced changes that are far reaching for educational institutions.

-With the assistance of the AUCC counsel, we will be introducing practical guidance on how to apply these changes to other copying practices at York University.
-Information sessions will continue to be held over the coming months to assist with this transition.
+Information sessions will continue to be held over the coming months to assist faculty and staff.
 A list of upcoming dates can be found here.

 For more information or assistance with your decisions in copying or posting, contact York University’s Copyright Office at firstname.lastname@example.org.